 Some systems are intended to be used with a home computer or laptop taking the place of the base station console, while other manufacturers offer the option of connecting the base station to a computer for data logging.
 Personal weather station networks like Weather Underground or NOAA’s Citizens Weather Observation Program (CWOP) will require a data logging system along with an Internet connection.
 Data loggers are relatively robust, trouble-free pieces of equipment, but problems can and do occur.

 If the data logger is being used in conjunction with a base station console, ensure that the base station is displaying correct data before beginning to troubleshoot the logger.
-The following troubleshooting protocol is based on the supposition that the logger software has been communicating with the computer previously.
-Communication failure in a new installation is more likely to require warranty or technical support from the manufacturer (although attempting the troubleshooting steps cannot hurt).
+The following Weather Station Troubleshooting protocol is based on the supposition that the logger software has been communicating with the computer previously.
+Communication failure in a new installation is more likely to require warranty or technical support from the manufacturer (although attempting the Weather Station Troubleshooting steps cannot hurt).

-Logger communication failure can be caused by reasons ranging from very simple to the relatively obscure, but most often they can be corrected using simple troubleshooting tricks which apply to most electronic and PC-related devices.
+Logger communication failure can be caused by reasons ranging from very simple to relatively obscure, but most often they can be corrected using simple Weather Station Troubleshooting tricks which apply to most electronic and PC-related devices.

 Debris and normal wear and tear can prevent the anemometer vanes and the wind vane from spinning freely, leading to faulty readings.
 In most cases, a faulty condition can be observed from ground level before the need to climb to the sensor suite.